-- Riverside Drive (U.S. 58 Business) Corridor Improvement Study: In 2018, VDOT, EPR, P.C. consultants, the Danville MPO, and the City of Danville collaboratively kicked off the Riverside Drive (U.S. 58 Business) Corridor Improvement Study to evaluate needs and formulate recommendations along a three-mile segment of Riverside Drive in the City of Danville between Piedmont Drive and Main Street.
+• Riverside Drive (U.S. 58 Business) Corridor Improvement Study: In 2018, VDOT, EPR consultants, the Danville MPO, and the City of Danville collaboratively kicked off the Riverside Drive (U.S. 58 Business) Corridor Improvement Study to evaluate needs and formulate recommendations along a three-mile segment of Riverside Drive in the City of Danville between Piedmont Drive and Main Street.
 A VTrans 2040 safety needs analysis determined that numerous intersections and segments within this study area exhibited higher than predicted crash rates for their respected roadway geometry types.
 Therefore, Strategically Targeted Affordable Roadway Solutions (STARS) funding has been allocated for the study team to evaluate this corridor and formulate recommendations to improve safety and efficiency within the study area.
-The study was completed in the summer of 2019, with the expectation of a future SMART SCALE submission to implement suggested improvements. - U.S. 58 West Access Management Study: An update of the previous 2012 study, just west of Piedmont Drive in Danville to Long Circle, which will include spot improvements and safety measures.
+The study is anticipated to be completed in June 2019, with the expectation of a future Smart Scale submission to implement suggested improvements.

+U.S. 58 West Access Management Study: An update of the previous 2012 study, just west of Piedmont Drive in Danville to Long Circle, which will include spot improvements and safety measures.